 2. What Are the Financial Eligibility Rules for SSI Disability?

-- Monthly income from wages and/or other sources totaling less than $2,260 if you are blind and $1,350 if you have another disability.
-Couples must have less than $2,607 in combined monthly income.
-The SSA counts child support, alimony, earned interest, SNAP, TANF, etc., toward the monthly income limits.
+- Limited income from wages and/or other sources totaling less than $1,550.
+Blind applicants must have less than $2,590 per month in total income.
+The SSA counts child support, alimony, earned interest, SNAP, TANF, etc., toward the monthly limited income limits.

-If your claim is approved, your benefits can be as much as $841 for an individual or $1,261 for a couple.
+If your claim is approved, your benefits can be as much as $943 for an individual or $1415 for a couple.
 Your benefit is increased when Congress approves a cost-of-living adjustment (COLA).

 4. How Long Can Ohio Disability Claimants Get SSI Payments?

-SSDI for Ohio Disability Applicants
+Social Security Disability Insurance (SSDI) for Ohio Disability Benefits Applicants

 1. Who’s Eligible for SSDI?

-To apply for SSDI benefits, your answers to all these questions must be “yes”:
+To apply for SSDI benefits, your answers to all these questions must be “yes:”

 2. What Amount Does SSDI Pay?